eaharis/Crypto_Tracker/README.md

-Here’s a README.md file summarizing the use cases, setup instructions, and functionality implemented so far for your project:

 # Crypto Tracker API and Web Application

 This project is a **crypto tracking platform** that provides real-time information about the top cryptocurrencies by market capitalization.
 The backend uses **FastAPI** to fetch and serve data from the **CoinMarketCap API**, while the frontend is built with **React** and styled using **Material UI**.